MoAli2004/cse15l-lab-reports/LabReport3.md

 # Lab Report 3
 Welcome to CSE 15L Lab Report 3.
-This week we're studying bash commands.
-Or should I say, the many commands of the one command I've picked: `grep`
+For this weeks lab report we're told choose a bash command from less,find, and grep.
+The command I've picked is `grep`

 ## Definition
-In our previous labs, we used `grep ".txt"` to find all the files in a directory that ended with the `.txt` extension.
-However, here's how `grep` defines itself and all its options, unapologetically copied and pasted from the command `grep --help`:
+While looking at what 'grep' does I was able to see that it is used to find all the files in a directory that ended with the `.txt` extension.
+The definiton from the command 'grep --help' states the following:

  ```
 Usage: grep [OPTION]...
 PATTERN [FILE]...
 Search for PATTERN in each FILE or standard input.